 - The option of undertaking collection research and delivering an artist’s talk at Shepparton Art Museum (SAM);

 - Presenting an art film screening and/or an open studio during the residence, supported by CoVA staff.
 Local community members, students and staff would be invited.

-Applications for the 2020 Art and Ecology Residency will open in June.
-Enquiries should be directed to CoVA Coordinator Dr Suzie Fraser firstname.lastname@example.org.
+Expressions of Interest for the 2021 Art and Ecology Residency are now welcome and should be submitted by 31 May.
+EOI's should be directed to CoVA Coordinator Dr Suzie Fraser email@example.com.